Zaczero/btcpredict/README.md

 # BTC Predict

-This is a Bitcoin bull run prediction project which aims to evaluate current bull run's top price alongside the exact date.
-The project is based of 2 individual ML models trained on the Bitcoin historical pricing and block halving data.
+This is a Bitcoin bull run prediction project which aims to evaluate current bull run's peak price alongside the exact date.
+The project consists of two individual machine-learning models trained on the Bitcoin's historical pricing and block halving data.

-Check out this LIVE demo website: [btcpredict.monicz.pl](https://btcpredict.monicz.pl/)
+Check out this awesome LIVE demo website: [btcpredict.monicz.pl](https://btcpredict.monicz.pl/)

 ## Usage